 Student Services in conjunction with the Student Health Services and Athletic Training will coordinate the on-campus testing and verification process for students.
 The Human Resources Office will coordinate the on-campus testing and verification process for employees.

 Follow-up surveillance testing or randomized testing will be part of the University’s on-going testing strategy for groups of students moving on and off campus as part of their academic program or for other reasons.
 This additional testing policy is intended to keep students safe as they leave campus and move about the community.
 It is also designed to protect the campus and community by detecting presence of the coronavirus early.
 This testing strategy may be used for random samples or percentages of other groups, as necessary to reduce the spread of the virus in the campus community.

 Information collected by the University through contact tracing in the fall revealed that the vast majority of confirmed cases on campus originated by close contact with infected individuals off campus.
-In an attempt to reduce infections caused by student travel to locations off campus, the University has implemented travel guidelines for students, which will be in effect at the start of the spring semester and will be reviewed periodically to determine whether conditions warrant lifting of the policy.
+In an attempt to reduce infections caused by student travel to locations off-campus, the University has implemented travel guidelines for resident students and will be implementing additional testing strategies.
+The guidelines will be in effect at the start of the spring semester and will be reviewed periodically to determine whether conditions warrant lifting of the policy.

-If a resident student leaves campus for 24 hours or more, before returning to campus, the student must:
+If a resident student must leave campus for 24 hours or more, the student is strongly encouraged to:

 Details on COVID-19 testing policies pertaining to student athletes will be communicated via the Athletic Department.
 Student-athletes should contact their coaches with questions.